How Altitude Affects Climate

-When living on the coast and traveling inland to a region situated at a higher altitude, one will quickly realize that atmospheric conditions start to change for some reason.
+When you live on the coast and travel inland to a region situated at a higher altitude, you quickly realize that the atmospheric conditions change significantly for some reason.
 The opposite is true as well.

-In general, a region located at a higher altitude experiences colder temperatures and lower air pressures than a region situated at sea level.
-This is a result of both temperature and air pressure reaching their highest values close to the surface of Earth and decreasing as altitude increases.
+A region located at a higher altitude generally experiences colder temperatures and lower air pressures than a region situated at sea level.
+This is a result of both temperature and air pressure reaching their highest values close to the surface of the Earth and decreasing as altitude increases.

 At a few thousand feet or higher above sea level, the climate you experience is very different from the climate you will find in a coastal town.
 It all has to do with how weather elements change with an increase in altitude within the atmosphere.